 \section{Introduction}

-Dynamic games provide a formal framework for analyzing multi-agent decision-making processes in dynamical systems, where the agents objectives and constraints are coupled through both the system dynamics and their performance criteria \cite{basar_dynamic_1999, haurie2012games}.
+Dynamic games provide a formal framework for analyzing multi-agent decision-making processes in dynamical systems, where the agents' objectives and constraints are coupled through both the system dynamics and their performance criteria \cite{basar_dynamic_1999, haurie2012games}.
 In such settings, each agent aims to optimize its own cost function while anticipating the actions of other agents, leading to strategic interactions that can be captured via various equilibrium concepts.
-Dynamic games are an useful model in robust control \cite{theodor_output-feedback_1996}, as well as robotics \cite{wang_game-theoretic_2021, spica_real-time_2020}, electricity market control \cite{hall_2022} and supply chain strategic organization \cite{hall2024game}.
+Dynamic games are a useful model in robust control \cite{theodor_output-feedback_1996}, as well as robotics \cite{wang_game-theoretic_2021, spica_real-time_2020}, electricity market control \cite{hall_2022} and supply chain strategic organization \cite{hall2024game}.
 These frameworks enable decentralized decision-making and the analysis of emergent behaviors in complex, multi-agent environments.\\ The desired solution concepts in dynamic games depend on the information structure assumed for the agents.
-One common approach is the open-loop Nash equilibrium (OL-NE), which defines a trajectory as a sequence of control inputs that is optimal for each agent, given the initial state and the input sequences chosen by the other agents \cite{monti2024feedback,sassano2021constructive}. {Recent work by \cite{benenati2024linear} demonstrates that the OL-NE of a linear-quadratic dynamic game can be interpreted as the solution to a Linear Quadratic Regulator (LQR) problem formulated in an augmented state space.} In addition, the authors derive a new expression for the achieved agents' objectives and show that the nominal trajectory of a receding-horizon controller with such terminal cost is that of an infinite-horizon OL-NE.
-Furthermore, the finite-horizon problem used to compute the receding-horizon input is shown equivalent to a linear variational inequality (VI).
-However, the complexity of the derived VI can increase rapidly as the number of agents, the control horizon and the number of constraints grow, which clashes with the usual requirement of fast online computation.
-This is where the linear structure of the derived VI should be leveraged to achieve faster convergence, a key contribution of this work.
-Therefore, let us illustrate the performance of some important state-of-the-art algorithms widely used in solving VI problems, along with a simulation that highlights the contribution of this paper.
+One common approach is the open-loop Nash equilibrium (OL-NE), which defines a trajectory as a sequence of control inputs that is optimal for each agent, given the initial state and the input sequences chosen by the other agents \cite{monti2024feedback,sassano2021constructive}. {The OL-NE problem can be cast as Variational Inequality (VI) \cite{benenati2024linear}, which can be solved by a plethora of algorithms \cite{facchinei2003finite}.
+This is especially relevant given the recent emergence of game-theoretic receding-horizon controllers \cite{lecleach_algames_2022, hall_stability_2024}, which define the control action at every time-step according to the solution to an OL-NE problem, thus requiring to complete its computation within the sampling time of the controller.
+This is especially difficult, as the complexity of the derived VI increases rapidly with the number of agents, the control horizon and the number of constraints. \\ In this work, we propose to leverage the affine structure of the VI resulting from a linear-quadratic game in order to define a specifically tailored solution algorithm based on the Douglas-Rachford iteration \cite{ferris1996operator}.
+Let us justify our choice by illustrating the performance of some state-of-the-art VI solution algorithms, along with a simulation that highlights the contribution of this paper.
 Let us first define the VI problem as follows: